skandalkar/Programming-And-DSA-Problems/Java/Basics/Basics.md

 2. Swapping numbers using third variable (method 2)
 3. Swapping numbers without using third variable
 4. Check number is even or odd
+5. Check if a number is prime or not
+6. Check if a number is an Armstrong number or not
+7. Print table of given number
+8. Calculate the sum of all numbers from 1 to a given number as range
+9. Print all even and odd numbers in a specified range
+10. Print all prime numbers in a specified range
+11. Calculate Factorial of given number (Simple approach)
+12. Calculate sum of digits of number
+13. Print reverse of number
+14. Check number is a palindrome or not